roartiz/Minecraft-Builder/README.md

 # Minecraft Builder
-An up-to-date repository for Minecraft installation files, utilites, and mods.
+An up-to-date collection of Minecraft installation files, utilites, and mods.

 #### Getting Started